 A guest paying to stay at someone's home for longer than 30 days is not considered a short-term guest.
 Most homeowners or condo insurance policies will not cover any claim related to a guest who has been paying to stay at the insured residence for that long.
 Anyone renting out their home for longer than 30 days will likely need to purchase either a landlord endorsement (if their insurance policy offers one) or a separate landlord policy.

-The good news for renters who need insurance for a stay longer than 30 days but shorter than a year is that renters insurance is relatively inexpensive.
-The average renters insurance premium in the U.S. can be as low as $10 per month.
-Even if you end up paying for a few months you don't need coverage for, it's better to be insured than to risk your financial well-being for a small sum of money.
+The good news for renters who need insurance for a stay longer than 30 days but shorter than a year is that renters insurance is relatively inexpensive and can be canceled if you need to move.
+The average renters insurance premium in the U.S. can be as low as $12 per month.